-Service underpins every facet of what we do at Quantum Martial Arts and in the broader Northstar Ju Jitsu system, for both our Children’s and Adult’s programs.
+Service underpins every facet of what a good martial arts program should be about.
+The lessons you learn in the dojo should act as a canvas for how you treat people outside of the dojo.
 In fact, service should be part of people’s everyday lives to help create a more harmonious society.

-One of the hallmarks of the Northstar Ju Jitsu system is the number of Black Belts who continue to regularly train after they achieve that milestone.
+One of the hallmarks of the Quantum Martial Arts / Northstar Ju Jitsu system is the number of Black Belts who continue to regularly train after they achieve that milestone.
 Many of those Black Belts commit to further training under Andy Sensei’s guidance to become a fully qualified Northstar Ju Jitsu trainer.

 At Quantum Martial Arts, we are blessed with a team of trainers and assisting Black Belts who unreservedly share their time and experience with the students – both adult and children.
 All the adult Quantum trainers are volunteers and, without speaking for them, they offer service to their fellow students and children out of their generosity of spirit.

 This approach permeates down through the belt ranks with senior coloured belt students assisting new starters.